-Vodafone has a large suite of prepaid plans and recharges on offer, with some plans seemingly very minute in difference.
-The question remains, however, is can you find a better deal elsewhere?
-That answer may be yes; find out more below.
+Vodafone has a competitive suite of prepaid plans and recharges on offer, and has streamlined its options considerably over the last six months.
+The question that remains, however, is can you find a better deal elsewhere?

 Is a Vodafone prepaid plan worth the money?

-Vodafone has a solid variety of prepaid plans to suit a variety of needs and people.
-From regular users who rely on lots of data and data bonuses, to those who need to call overseas and for those who don’t use their phone that often or just need a spare plan, Vodafone likely has you overed.
+Vodafone has a solid variety of prepaid plans, with options available for most smartphone owners.
+From regular users who rely on lots of data and data bonuses, to those who don’t use their phone that often or just need a spare plan, Vodafone likely has you covered.

 In particular, Combo Plus prepaid plans provide hefty data bonuses, but in terms of flat-out value, there may be other providers that can provide more for less: smaller brands, such as Boost Mobile, Yomojo, and OVO Mobile all offer competitive plans at various price points.
 So if you’re thinking of going prepaid with Vodafone, it’s never a bad idea to shop around before you make the jump.

 |Telco||Mobile Plan||Included Data||Recharge Cost||Expiry Length|

 |Vodafone||$30 Combo Plus||10GB||$30||28 days|